process-project/iee/doc/api/pipelines.md

 ## `POST /api/projects/:project_id/pipelines/:pipeline_id/computations`

-Launch pipeline with appropriate parameters' values for each step.
+Launch a :pipeline_id in :project_id with appropriate parameters' values for each step.

 Request body: